settipalli/Algorithms/README.md

 Algorithms
 ==========

-The objective of this repositiory is to capture all the code that I and other contributors would write as part of our journey mastering Computer Science Basic Algorithms.
+The objective of this repository is to capture all the code that I and other contributors would write as part of our journey mastering Computer Science Basic Algorithms.

 Reference books
 ===============